masterdesky/astronomical-survey/README.md

 5. Solves Astronomical (Spherical) Triangles
 6. Draws a Sundial at given Location for the whole year
 7. Draws Sun's Analemma for given Date and Location

-To run program as Python:
-1. python csillesz.py
-2. Follow all the Commands inside the program

-To run the program as C++:
-1. Run the exe